 With an increase in legislation being pushed at the local level, the hospitality industry faces many challenges.
-WRA’s Government Affairs Team is focused on building relationships at the local level so that the hospitality industry is involved in crafting legislation that has the best outcome for employees and businesses.
+The Washington Hospitality Association’s Government Affairs Team is focused on building relationships at the local level so the hospitality industry is involved in crafting legislation that has the best outcome for employees and businesses.

 Week in Review/Week Ahead Recap: